 Role Responsibilities Chief Executive appoints one or more officers as the PID Coordinator Officer/Principal Officer ensures the name and contact details of the NHVR's PID Coordinator is made available to all NHVR employees and officers ensures procedures are made available for a person who wants to make an appropriate disclosure of public interest information to the NHVR in accordance with these guidelines.
-PID Coordinator designated by the NHVR's CEO to: Director, Legal Services receive disclosures about improper conduct or detrimental action relating to the NHVR, its employees or officers encourage the discloser to raise any concerns they have about potential detrimental outcomes that may be caused from the disclosure o assess the disclosure and if it may be a protected disclosure, refer it to IBAC o ensure compliance with the PD Act (Vic) ensure that the person making the disclosure is kept informed of progress in the investigation into the disclosure provide advice to NHVR staff in relation to their obligations, protections and offences under PD Act (Vic) and about this guideline.
-Chiefs/Executive maintains a workplace culture that values professionalism, integrity and diligence Directors/Directors/ Managers/Supervisors demonstrates positive ethical standards through their own conduct and communications at work and values all employees creates a supportive reporting environment that encourages employees to report any concerns about wrongdoing provides appropriate confidential support to employees who report suspected wrongdoing and provide assurance to them by making clear statements of support. liaises with the PID Coordinator and Manager People and Culture (HR) to ensure appropriate protective measures are in place for the discloser monitors the workplace and taking all reasonable steps to minimise the risk of reprisal action towards the discloser • implements appropriate controls to prevent harm to the NHVR's assets and resources.
-Manager, People and Culture (HR) appoints a welfare manager(s) for a disclosure matter.
-Welfare Manager monitors the specific needs of the discloser or cooperator and provide them with practical advice and support provides advice and information to discloser on the NHVR's protected disclosure procedure • provides personal support and referral to other sources of advice or support as required facilitates updates on progress of investigation proactively contacts discloser throughout the disclosure management process.
-Investigator conducts investigation of information in a disclosure in accordance with terms of reference prepares report for delegated decision-maker Employee conducts their duties to a high professional and ethical standard seeks appropriate guidance if they have an ethical issue • immediately reports a matter, to a relevant authority, if they honestly believe that some
+PID Coordinator designated by the NHVR's CEO to: Director, Governance, Risk, and Assurance receive disclosures about improper conduct or detrimental action relating to the NHVR, its employees or officers encourage the discloser to raise any concerns they have about potential detrimental outcomes that may be caused from the disclosure o assess the disclosure and if it may be a protected disclosure, refer it to IBAC o ensure compliance with the PD Act (Vic) ensure that the person making the disclosure is kept informed of progress in the investigation into the disclosure provide advice to NHVR staff in relation to their obligations, protections and offences under PD Act (Vic) and about this guideline.
+Chiefs/Executive maintains a workplace culture that values professionalism, integrity and diligence Directors/Directors/ Managers/Supervisors demonstrates positive ethical standards through their own conduct and communications at work and values all employees creates a supportive reporting environment that encourages employees to report any concerns about wrongdoing provides appropriate confidential support to employees who report suspected wrongdoing and provide assurance to them by making clear statements of support liaises with the PID Coordinator and Manager People and Culture (HR) to ensure appropriate protective measures are in place for the discloser monitors the workplace and taking all reasonable steps to minimise the risk of reprisal action towards the discloser • implements appropriate controls to prevent harm to the NHVR's assets and resources.
+Director, People, Safety, and Culture appoints a welfare manager(s) for a disclosure matter.
+Welfare Manager monitors the specific needs of the discloser or cooperator and provide them with practical advice and support provides advice and information to discloser on the NHVR's protected disclosure procedure • provides personal support and referral to other sources of advice or support as required facilitates updates on progress of investigation proactively contacts discloser throughout the disclosure management process. la voctionto a conducts investigation of information in a disclosure in accordance with terms of reference Investigator conducts investigation of information in a disclosure in accordance with terms of reference

-Role Responsibilities wrongdoing has occurred maintains confidentiality about the fact that a disclosure has been made, the information disclosed and the identity of those referred to in the disclosure be prepared to assist in an investigation of the disclosure if requested by an investigator to provide information reports any reprisal action to their workplace manager or appropriate NHVR officer.
+Role Responsibilities Employee conducts their duties to a high professional and ethical standard seeks appropriate guidance if they have an ethical issue immediately reports a matter, to a relevant authority, if they honestly believe that some wrongdoing has occurred maintains confidentiality about the fact that a disclosure has been made, the information disclosed and the identity of those referred to in the disclosure be prepared to assist in an investigation of the disclosure if requested by an investigator to provide information reports any reprisal action to their workplace manager or appropriate NHVR officer.